quickapps/docs/eng/developers/hooktags.md

 > [content_box color=green]Lorem ipsum dolor[/content_box]

-The above will print out the following HTML code:
+Wherever you place the code above it will replaced by the following HTML code:

     <div class="dialog-green">Lorem ipsum dolor</div>